SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 -  A request processing failure has no influence on the processing of other requests.
-The stateless nature of the server allows a client to retry a failed request or send a new request.
+The stateless nature of the server allows a client to retry a failed request by re-sending the request.

 - Due to the stateless nature of a REPP service, errors while processing a EPP command or other errors are isolated to a single request.
 The Error  status MUST be communicated to the